top of page

 Pronouns: she/her/hers

-Prior to becoming a therapist, I worked for three years teaching junior high and high school and 20 years in entrepreneurship, creating and leading a boutique social justice oriented entertainment agency.
-As one division of my agency, I served as the president of Girls Fight Back, an organization dedicated to addressing violence, sexual harassment, and sexual assault prevention for women, girls, and the communities in which they live--creating programs designed to teach the skills of empowerment and healthy boundaries.
+Prior to becoming a therapist, I worked for 3 years teaching junior high and high school and 20 years in entrepreneurship, creating and leading a boutique social justice-oriented entertainment agency.
+As one division of my agency, I served as the president of Girls Fight Back, an organization dedicated to addressing violence, sexual harassment, and sexual assault prevention for women, girls, and the communities in which they live.
+I worked to create programs designed to teach the skills of empowerment and healthy boundaries, and I have been serving my community as a Humanist Chaplain since 2016 —performing wedding ceremonies and end-of life celebrations, and engaging in chaplain work with prisoners.

 Excerpts from "How to Spot the Signs of a Narcissist. . . ":